We’re an affiliate

 Not all vehicles come with seat belts but we always recommend them because you never know what will happen and it’s always better to err on the side of caution.

-If the seat belts won’t click, are ripped, or just not there at all you can replace or add your own seat belts to the vehicle.
+If the seat belts won’t click, are ripped, or are just not there at all you can replace or add your own seat belts to the vehicle.
 It’s a bit outside the scope of this article but we talk all about it in this section here.
 Upgrading seat belts for Power Wheels.

 Only One Wheel Spinning?